khayitov-dev/khayitov-dev/README.md

-### My name is Khayitov Javokhir and I'm a Back End and DevOps developer! 👋
+### My full name is Khayitov Javokhir and I'm a Back End and DevOps developer! 👋